 I chose the name Woodland Hill because that was the name of the street in which I spent my childhood, in the leafy and hilly suburb just outside Central London called Upper Norwood.
 Much of my imagination stems from those early days spent gazing at the panoramic view of the city from an oddly arranged house where the kitchen was located under street level.
 It seemed apt to name the imprint after that magical place.

-The first publishing venture is the second edition of An Inspiring Afternoon scheduled for release in 2018.
+The first publishing venture is the A Grandmother's Gift, scheduled for release in 2018.